martinhalford/concerto-codegen-rust/README.md

 2. **"No .cto files found"**

-   - Ensure your model files are in the `models/` directory
+   - Ensure your template archives are in the `archives/` directory
+   - Check that each archive has a `model/` subdirectory containing `.cto` files
-   - Check that files have the `.cto` extension
+   - Verify that `.cto` files have the correct extension

 3. **Generated Rust code doesn't compile**